 Collective Shout: for a world free of sexploitation has released its annual “Crossed Off” list.
 First launched 11 years ago, the blacklist is a collation of corporate offenders which have objectified women and sexualised girls to sell products and services.

-The list – which coincides with International Day for the Elimination of Violence Against Women tomorrow - serves as a guide of companies to avoid during the Christmas shopping period for consumers wanting to spend ethically.
-It is part of our 10-years of work challenging sexist ideas which contribute to harmful behaviour towards women and girls.
+The list of companies to avoid during the Christmas shopping period serves as a guide for consumers wanting to spend ethically.
+It is part of our work challenging sexist ideas which contribute to harmful behaviour towards women and girls.

 “It’s all about profits at the expense of women,” says Campaigns Manager Caitlin Roper.

 Decades of empirical research demonstrates that sexualised and objectifying portrayals of women have a negative impact on attitudes towards women and their treatment.
 A 2015 meta-analysis showed such portrayals led to a “diminished view of women’s competence, morality and humanity”.
 [Media and Sexualization: State of Empirical Research, 1995-2015, Ward LM, The Journal of Sex Research (2016)]